awsdocs/amazon-emr-management-guide/doc_source/emr-lf-cross-account-access.md

 1. Create a table in the database you set up in the previous step\.
 For instructions, see [Creating Tables](https://docs.aws.amazon.com/lake-formation/latest/dg/creating-tables.html)\.

-1. In the AWS Lake Formation console, grant permissions to **Account B**\.
+1. Grant permissions to **Account B**\.
 Specify the following values:
    + The database you created in step 3\.
    + The table you created in step 4\.
    + The account ID of the external AWS account to which you want to grant access \(**Account B**\)\.
-   + Choose **Select** for both **Table** and **Grantable** permissions\.
+   + Check the box next to **Select** under both **Table** and **Grantable** permissions\.
+You must also select the **Describe** permission for the table\.
 When you grant permissions to an external account, the permissions do not extend to any of the principals in that external account\.
 You must allow grantable permissions so that Account B can *in turn* grant access to its IAM role for Lake Formation principal\.

+1. Complete the steps in [Allow Data Filtering on Amazon EMR](https://docs.aws.amazon.com/lake-formation/latest/dg/getting-started-setup.html#emr-switch) in the *Lake Formation Developer Guide* to opt in to data filtering for data lakes on Amazon EMR in Account A\.
+Specify the ID for Account B under **AWS account IDs** on the **External data filtering** page\.

 **To finish setting up cross\-account access in Account B**